averykhoo/http-over-file-transfer/README.md

   * reed-solomon
   * just append nulls (after a 0xFF end flag) since we only really get truncation errors
 * binary encoding - maybe try base85? slower but more space efficient, and we're probably network limited
+* `uuid7` instead of timestamp + packet sequential id? requires 16 bytes instead of 4 + 4 though
+* see also BBRv2 paper